ekimed/BishopClimbingWeather/Readme.txt

 updateweather.py
 Weather data is retrieved as a JSON file from the Wunderground API.
-This file gets updated every 4 hours (re: crontest.txt)
+This file gets updated every 4 hours (re: crontest.txt).
+Data gets parsed and necessary data gets extracted and written to new JSON file named ‘requiredData.json’

-getweather.py
-weekday, temperature, and condition are retrieved from the JSON file.

 routes.py
 employs Flask to render templates